Jörgs Windows 3.x Page

 Linux is the main, and usually the only, operating system on my PCs.

-The reason is that I have a few old legacy applications where a Linux equivalent does not exist.
+The reason was that I have a few old legacy applications where a Linux equivalent does not exist.

 WfW still gives a lot of functionality for home use and this on low-end hardware - after all, generations of